 The September valuation was obtained, not by employing no de-risking, but by modelling the effect of replacing stocks and shares with gilts after a 10 year-delay.
 The November valuation was obtained by starting de-risking immediately.
 Both aim for complete de-risking by the 20-year point.
 See Figure 3.

 We also can safely assume that the cost and yield of gilts is likely to be stable.
 (Indeed the low ‘long term gilt yield’ is half the problem of valuing live pension schemes like this.)

 In the first place we have two valuations, A (September) and B (November).

 These can be depicted like this.

-We can now estimate the likely outcome for a new model, C, that employs a 10-year delay before divesting, using some simple maths including the Bienaymé formula (independent variances may be summed).
+We can now estimate the likely outcome for a new model, C, that employs a 20-year delay before total divestment, using some simple maths and the Bienaymé theorem (that independent variances may be summed).

 Consider B first.
 This employs an immediate de-risking model which has the lowest standard deviation and variance.

 - Var(B) = s1² = 869.36